 Breath counting is a very simple way to practice mindfulness.
 By paying full attention to the number of breaths your taking, your mind is forced to concentrate on nothing else.
 This can be a very powerful tool in developing the discipline necessary to gain self mastery.

-Breath Control and Its Effect on Heart Rate Variation
+Heart Rate Variation

 On inhaling, a human being’s heart rate naturally increases.
 Conversely, it decreases during exhalation.